 "We are currently very actively on the road in these countries," Macht, who sits on VW's eight-member executive board, said in an interview.
 He declined to be more specific.

-The Wolfsburg-based multi-brand automotive group, which still lacks a vehicle-assembly plant in the Association of Southeast Asian Nations (ASEAN) group of countries, has a goal of overtaking Toyota <7203.T> and General Motors
+The Wolfsburg-based multi-brand automotive group, which still lacks a vehicle-assembly plant in the Association of Southeast Asian Nations (ASEAN) group of countries, has a goal of overtaking Toyota <7203.T> and General Motors <GM.N> to become the world's largest automaker no later than 2018.

 The ASEAN group comprises Indonesia, Malaysia, the Philippines, Singapore, Thailand, Brunei, Burma, Cambodia, Laos and Vietnam.